 Lopez and Murtaugh are among the approximately 100 percent of full-time undergraduate students at Colby-Sawyer who receive institutional aid.
 The average amount awarded by the college is $30,446 per year.
 All told, the college invests more than $30 million a year in its own students to ensure their access to a Colby-Sawyer education.

 Bridge to Colby-Sawyer

-Colby-Sawyer rewards high school achievements in the form of generous academic scholarships based on an applicant’s GPA that range up to $26,000 per year for up to four years.
+Colby-Sawyer rewards high school achievements in the form of generous academic scholarships based on an applicant’s GPA.
+These scholarships are renewable for up to four years.

 Director of Financial Aid Beth Renzulli calls these scholarships the bridge to a Colby-Sawyer education.